 How independent do your parents imagine themselves being when they are in the later stages of life?
 Is that realistic?
 What are their thoughts on staying in an assisted living center versus at home with their children?
 What level of attention will they need for day to day activities?
-Taking time to discuss these issues can help you plan and budget for future expenses, as well as eliminate tension that may be caused from unrealistic expectations in care.
+Taking time to discuss these issues can help you plan and budget for future expenses, as well as eliminate tension that may be caused by unrealistic expectations in care.

 It is important to understand the physical and emotional needs of your parents and address them with dignity and respect.
 However, it is also imperative that you consider your own limitations and be honest about them.
 Time, finances, and space will need to be considered when developing a plan for your parents.
 Those limitations do not signal a lack of care on your part.
 Rather, it offers what your family can reasonably handle.
 Many experts recommend holding a family meeting with key family members to give all family member a voice to feel equally heard.

 When planning for long-term care for your aging parent, finances will inevitably be a topic of discussion.
 As you work with your aging parent to help them eliminate unnecessary expenses, you may consider letting their life insurance policy lapse to eliminate the cost of premiums.
 However, a life insurance policy can actually serve as a means for attaining cash now through a viatical settlement.
 In a viatical settlement, an individual sells their existing life insurance policy to a third party for more than its surrender value but less than its net death benefit, for cash now.
 Your loved one’s existing life insurance policy may hold the key when it comes to receiving funds to pay off various expenses such as medical bills, future cancer treatments, living expenses, and medications.

 4. Remember to be Flexible